Tommy Armour: Professional career

-Retirement and later life

-Armour retired from full-time professional golf after the 1935 season, although he competed periodically in top-class events for several years afterwards.
+Armour retired from full-time professional tournament golf after the 1935 season, although he competed periodically in top-class events for several years afterwards.
 He taught at the Boca Raton Club in Florida from 1926 to 1955, for $50 a lesson.
 His pupils included Babe Didrikson Zaharias and Lawson Little.
 He was also a member at the Winged Foot Golf Club in suburban New York City, where he spent much of his summers.

-After becoming an American citizen in November 1942, Armour played in exhibitions for USO and Red Cross during World War II.

 Armour co-wrote a book How to Play Your Best Golf All the Time (1953) with Herb Graffis.
 It became a best-seller and for many years was the biggest-selling book ever authored on golf.
 A series of 8mm films based on the book was released by Castle Films including Short Game Parts I and II, Long Hitting Clubs, Grip, and Stance.

-Armour is succeeded by his grandson, Tommy Armour III, who is a two-time winner on the PGA Tour.

-Death and legacy
+Personal life

+Armour became an American citizen in November 1942.

 Armour died in Larchmont, New York and was cremated at the Ferncliff Cemetery in Hartsdale, New York but not interred there.
 Some modern golf equipment is still marketed in his name.

+Armour is succeeded by his grandson, Tommy Armour III, who is a two-time winner on the PGA Tour.

+Awards and honors

 Armour was inducted into the World Golf Hall of Fame in 1976.